DeveloperNomis/Medical_Imaging/README.md

 Of course, the paths need to changed accordingly to your paths.
 Save the file and exit.
 Now, every time you log onto the bw uni cluster, all needed environments, variables etc. are correctly initialized.

-MobaXterms Editor uses the Windows-Format for saving files.
-Change to unix. scontrol show partition --> Command for devices available for jobs you run when running inference for the model sbatch run_pixtral_mirp.sh to run Slurm-Script

-Job-ID herausfinden: squeue -u $(whoami)
-Job abbrechen: scancel 1234567

-- run slurm script with changed directories in inference script for mistral
-- problems with slurm script: find correct gpu names etc.